-The North Carolina Department of Health and Human Services, Division of Health Benefits (Division), has engaged Myers and Stauffer to provide an annual public report related to the Division's Preferred Drug List (PDL) and Supplemental Rebate Program as required by their Medicaid state plan.
-This annual report reflects the fiscal impact of the program, as well as the program impact on related services other than pharmacy for state fiscal year (SFY) 2020 (July 1, 2019 through June 30, 2020).
+The North Carolina Department of Health and Human Services, Division of Health Benefits (Division or State), has engaged Myers and Stauffer LC (Myers and Stauffer) to provide an annual public report related to the Division's Preferred Drug List (PDL) and Supplemental Rebate Program as required by their Medicaid state plan.
+This annual report reflects the fiscal impact of the program, as well as the program impact on related services other than pharmacy for state fiscal year (SFY) 2021 (July 1, 2020 through June 30, 2021).
 Within this report, Myers and Stauffer evaluated the following: